-In today’s article, I’m going to discuss how to get rid of yellow jackets with dry ice.
-I once went to my brother’s farm and recently he is working the fence line and found a yellow jacket nest.
+In today’s article, I will discuss how to get rid of yellow jackets with dry ice.
+I once went to my brother’s farm and recently he was working the fence line and found a yellow jacket nest.

 The hard way is done then so many times, so I’m going to have to deal with it.
-Now, I’ve destroyed these nests by pouring soapy water, down the hole that worked well, but in this article, I’m going to fill the underground chamber with CO2.
+Now, I’ve destroyed these nests by pouring soapy water, down the hole that worked well, but in this article, I’m going to bring to you steps on how to get rid of yellow jackets.

 What is Dry Ice?

-Dry ice is solid CO2 and very quickly, turns into a gas, so it’s going to go down and fill the underground chamber and euthanize the Yellowjackets.
+Dry ice is solid CO2 and very quickly it turns into a gas, so it will go down and fill the underground chamber and euthanize the Yellowjackets.
 After that, you’re going to dig up the nest once it’s neutralized and we’re going to feed it to wild animals.

-I have experienced circumstances where skunks have dug up yellowjacket, nest, and eaten the larvae.
+I have experienced circumstances where skunks have dug up yellowjackets, and nests, and eaten the larvae.
 So what you’re going to do is set up the motion cameras to monitor and see what comes along and enjoy a yellow jacket nest.

 How to Get Rid of Yellow Jackets With Dry Ice